| This is the 92nd story of Our Life Logs |

 One weekend in October of 1982, Danny started feeling sick, so I took our daughter to stay with one of my aunts.
 Well, when I got home, he had fixed supper—something completely out of the ordinary.
 He was being real sweet until later that evening.
 His chest pains became unbearable.
 The next morning, he went to the hospital to get things checked out.

 I started seeing a psychologist, and after a while, I thought I had regained a handle on my life.
 I was back at work and taking care of myself.
-But I didn’t realize that I had made a safe home in my own little world, leaving my daughter Kierra to handle her grief by herself.
-While I was healing, Kierra was desperately trying to make sense of death—of her own father’s death—at nine years old.
+But I didn’t realize that while I had made a safe home in my own little world, I left my daughter Kierra to handle her grief by herself.
+Kierra was desperately trying to make sense of death—of her own father’s death—at nine years old.
 I couldn’t believe myself.

 I went to my doctor and started sobbing.
 I begged him, “I thought you were going to help me!
 You’re the guy that I come to for help!
 Why am I not feeling better?”
 He just looked at my sorry stance and said, “I’ll tell you what.
 When you buried Danny, you buried a lot of stuff with him.
 What we’ve done is we’ve opened the grave and dealt with a lot of it.
 And now that we’re finished with it, you’re feeling the hurt.
 But soon, we’ll be able to bury it back again.
 You’re the one who has to deal with this, not me.
 I’m just here to listen.”